a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 4. Runs Ansible playbooks to configure both VMs
 5. Cleans up temporary SSH key from the runner

-### 🧱 Azure Infrastructure

-Here's some context of what you can expect to see while looking at the code provided in the repo:

-- **Resource Group:** A container that holds related Azure resources such as VMs, virtual networks, and public IPs.
-It's useful for managing permissions, billing, and cleanup.
-- **Virtual Network (VNet):** Provides an isolated and secure network environment in Azure where our VMs can communicate.
-- **Subnet:** A sub-section of a virtual network that allows you to segment the network logically.
-This is necessary to define IP ranges for VMs.
-- **Public IPs:** Each VM is assigned a dynamic public IP to be accessible remotely via SSH.
-- **Linux Virtual Machines:** One Kali and one Ubuntu VM, each with their own network interface and SSH access.

 ### 🔒 Secure Authentication